mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Started buiding stage 4 of the game.

 **Thoughts** The time counter is not working in stage 4 unless I put the code in HTML file or removed conditional codes of the stage 1.
 Maybe, it's something to do with the variables for the time counter.
 I need to find it out more.

+### Day 31: July 11, 2019

+**Today's Progress**: Started buiding stage 4 of the game.

+**Thoughts** Okay, the time counter problem has been taken care by moving the code snippet inside the playgame function.
+Next, I need to figure out how to display the "you lose" message when the countdown reaches zero.
+Not easy of course, but it's doable.